jgaa/k8deployer/README.md

 # k8deployer
 For now, an experimental kubernetes deployer in C++

 The idea behind this project is to make a kubernetes app deployer for lazy developers.
 Lazy developers don't want to learn everything about kubernetes, we just want to deploy and test our application.
 Lazy developers don't want to repeat the same lame declarations in a zillion different sections in some yaml file.
-So it's kind of *Helm*, but more mature and able to do most of the behind the scenes stuff without detailed guidance.
+So it's kind of *Helm*, but simpler and capable of doing most of the behind the scenes stuff without detailed guidance.

-K8deplyer can deploy complex applications like Arangodb, without the need of operators.
+K8deployer can deploy complex applications like Arangodb, without the need of operators.
 It can deploy or swap out single components in a complex app, for example to change a StatefulSet to a Deployment with Telepresence, making it simple to debug components locally on the developers laptop, while the component appears to the rest of the components as running in the kubernetes cluster.

-## Requirements
+## Design Requirements
 - Simple deployment of k8 applications
 - Minimum configuration.
 Let the deployer fill inn all the forms, using best practice patterns.
 - Deploy to one or more k8 clusters in parallel